Gerald Holton: Selected bibliography

 A selection of Holton's books and essays can be downloaded on DASH (Digital Access to Scholarship at Harvard).
 Among the essays are those in which Holton called for the wider adoption of what he called Jeffersonian Research—one with the double purpose of serving both basic investigation and the needs of society, as Thomas Jefferson had done repeatedly.

-Holton also engaged in considerable editorial work apart from Daedalus.
-It included, as General Editor, the series of books on history of science by the Arno Press, and another, called Classics of Science, by Dover Publications, Inc. He also served for some years, from its beginning, on the Editorial Advisory Board and Editorial Committee of The Collected Papers of Albert Einstein (Princeton University Press, 1987 ff.).
-In 1972 he founded the Newsletter on Science, Technology, and Human Values, known since 1976 as the journal Science, Technology and Human Values.
+Holton also engaged in editorial work apart from Daedalus.
+This included serving as General Editor for a series of books on history of science by the Arno Press, and another, called Classics of Science, by Dover Publications.
+He also initiated and served for some years on the Editorial Advisory Board and Editorial Committee of The Collected Papers of Albert Einstein (Princeton University Press, 1987 ff.).
+In 1972 he founded the "Newsletters of the Program on the Public Conceptions of Science", known since 1976 as the journal Science, Technology, & Human Values.

 Professional memberships, fellowships, and other honors

-While his professional memberships are collected below, one such service required a great deal of time and energy: the Presidency of the History of Science Society (1983-1984), after two years as vice president.
-This Society, founded by George Sarton, was highly distinguished in its essential mission; but he found on election that a great deal of work, managerially and financially, had to be done.
+While Holton's professional memberships are collected below, one such service required a great deal of time and energy: the Presidency of the History of Science Society (1983–1984), after two years as vice president.
+This Society, founded by George Sarton, was highly distinguished in its essential mission; but Holton found on election that a great deal of work, managerially and financially, had to be done.

 Professional experience

-American Physical Society: Fellow; American Philosophical Society: Member; American Academy of Arts and Sciences: Fellow, Editor of the Academy, 1956–63, Founding Editor of the quarterly journal, Daedalus, 1958, member of Council (to 1997).
+American Physical Society: Fellow; American Philosophical Society: Member; American Academy of Arts and Sciences: Fellow, Editor of the academy, 1956–63, Founding Editor of the quarterly journal, Daedalus, 1958, member of Council (to 1997).
 Académie Internationale d'Histoire des Sciences, Vice President, 1981–88.
 Académie Internationale de Philosophie des Sciences.
 Deutsche Akademie der Naturforscher, Leopoldina.
 History of Science Society: Council, 1959–61, 1963–65, President, 1983, 1984.
 American Association for the Advancement of Science: Fellow, member, Board of Directors, 1970s; American Association of Physics Teachers, member; American Institute of Physics, founding chairman of its Committee for the Center for History of Physics.
 New York Academy of Sciences, Honorary Life Member.
 Member, National Associates, the National Academies, 2003.
-Member of: National Academies of Sciences Committee on Communication with Scholars in the People's Republic of China, 1969–72; Center for Advanced Study in the Social Sciences, 1976; Department of State's U.S. Committee on Science in UNESCO, 1977–80; Member, Selection Board, Albert Einstein Peace Prize, 1980–1985; International Union on History and Philosophy of Science, 1982–88, Chair, 1988; National Academies’ Committee on Facilitating Interdisciplinary Research, 2003.
-National Research Council Committee on Indicators of Precollege Science Education, 1984–87; National Academies’ Committee on the Conduct of Science, 1989–91; AAAS Committee on Public Understanding of Science (OPUS), 1997–2001.
-National Science Foundation, Advisory Committee on Ethical and Values Impact of Science and Technology (EVIST), 1973–78; NFS’ Advisory Committee on Directorate for Science and Engineering Education, 1985–93, Chair, 1986–88.
+Member of: National Academies of Sciences Committee on Communication with Scholars in the People's Republic of China, 1969–72; Center for Advanced Study in the Social Sciences, 1976; Department of State's U.S. Committee on Science in UNESCO, 1977–80; Member, Selection Board, Albert Einstein Peace Prize, 1980–1985; International Union on History and Philosophy of Science, 1982–88, chair, 1988; National Academies' Committee on Facilitating Interdisciplinary Research, 2003.
+National Research Council Committee on Indicators of Precollege Science Education, 1984–87; National Academies' Committee on the Conduct of Science, 1989–91; AAAS Committee on Public Understanding of Science (OPUS), 1997–2001.
+National Science Foundation, Advisory Committee on Ethical and Values Impact of Science and Technology (EVIST), 1973–78; NFS' Advisory Committee on Directorate for Science and Engineering Education, 1985–93, chair, 1986–88.
 Massachusetts Board of Education, Advisory Committee on Science and Mathematics, 1997–2000.
 Member, Kuratorium of the German-American Academic Council, 1997–2000.